stephenlee66/BC2402-Designing-and-Developing-Databases-Individual-Assignment/README.md

 Individual assignment for BC2402 Designing and Developing Databases, focused on uncovering coffee trends using SQL.

 ## Overview
-This project answers a series of business and analytical questions across multiple coffee-related datasets.
-It applies SQL querying, aggregation, conditional logic, and joins while handling data quality issues within the queries.
+Used SQL for querying, aggregation, conditional logic, and joins while handling data quality issues within the queries.
+Goes along with a series of business and analytical questions across multiple coffee-related datasets.

 ## Data Source
-Datasets provided as part of the assignment.
+Database provided as part of the assignment.

 ## Files
 - [Assignment Brief](<BC2402 Individual Assignment- 2025_26.docx>)